 The operation of the circuit more closely resembles a vacuum tube than a diode clipper does because of the strong square law characteristic.
 This is due to the negative feedback around both base-emitter pairs.
 This feedback accentuates the junction non-linear behaviour manyfold.
 Thus each transitor drives the other even harder so that the transfer curve ends up more logarithmic than is typical of a single transistor.
 In other words: the clipping is gradual and not abrupt like it is in the case of a silicon diode.
 Typically a lot more 2nd harmonic is produced as well.
 As a bonus the waveform folds over on itself when the circuit is overdriven!

-çPalavras chave: guitar, diy, arsenio novo, Tube Sound Overdrive
+çPalavras chave/keywords: guitar, diy, arsenio novo, Tube Sound Overdrive

 São permitidas cópias textuais parciais/integrais em qualquer meio com/sem alterações desde que se mantenha este aviso.

 Verbatim copying and redistribution of this entire page are permitted provided this notice is preserved.